logion-network/logion-pallets/README.md

 ## History

-Previously, the above components had their own repositories which are now archived:
+Previously, some of the above components had their own repositories which are now archived:

 - [logion-shared](https://github.com/logion-network/logion-shared)
 - [pallet-lo-authority-list](https://github.com/logion-network/pallet-lo-authority-list)